Ebolon/iotsensehat/README.md

 git clone -b MacroYau-sensehat git@github.com:Ebolon/contrib-drivers.git git clone git@github.com:Ebolon/iotsensehat.git
 ```
 Open the `iotsense` project with Android Studio.
 In the following you can follow the documentation of the [original demo](https://github.com/androidthings/sensorhub-cloud-iot) to prepare and register the device.
-Keep in mind to change the namespace in the commands to `de.justif.iotsenseht`.
+Keep in mind to change the namespace in the commands to `de.justif.iotsensehat`.

 ## Open issues
 Currently support for the LSM9DS1 is missing.